Szelethus/llvm-project/clang/docs/analyzer/developer-docs/DebugChecks.rst

 Output testing checkers
 =======================

+- debug.ReportMacroLocations is specifically designed for testing the macro expansions in various output types, like html, or plist if the analyzer config ``expand-macros`` is set to true, and will emit a report for each ``Stmt`` whose ``SourceLocation`` is a macro ID.

 - debug.ReportStmts reports a warning at **every** statement, making it a very useful tool for testing thoroughly bug report construction and output emission.